How do I find a Security Title agent in my area?

 My client is a business entity.
 Does that require additional documentation prior to settlement?

 Yes.
-To expedite the process of closing, the business entity should provide copies of the Articles of Incorporation or Organization, by-laws or operating agreements, a certificate of good standing from the Department of Assessments or Secretary of State (if available) and the authorization of the entity to proceed with the transaction (i.e. borrowing resolution or other corporate resolution authorizing the agent to act).
+To expedite the process of closing, the business entity should provide copies of the Articles of Incorporation or Organization, by-laws or operating agreements, ALL amendments to all agreements, a certificate of good standing from the Department of Assessments or Secretary of State (if available) and the authorization of the entity to proceed with the transaction (i.e. borrowing resolution or other corporate resolution authorizing the agent to act).